OriolGraCar/InteractMaker/Report.md

 ## 3.5 Sequences.py

 Script made as part of the exercises of the python subject.
-Is used for the PDB.py to make sequence objects from the found chains in order to have a closer interaction with them such as checking the molecular weight.
+It is used for the PDB.py to make sequence objects from the found chains in order to have a closer interaction with them, such as checking the molecular weight.

 # 4 Graphical User interface (GUI)

-We wanted to provide a GUI that was not only functional but also structured in such a way to make it easier to escalate and also easier to reuse for other projects.
+We wanted to provide a GUI that was not only functional but also structured in such a way that it would be easier to escalate and also easier to reuse for other projects.
 For this reason the GUI is splitted in different classes, one for each frame in the GUI, in order to make them independent.
 The hierarchy is the following: Main app > Individual Frames > Widgets of each frame.
 All the individual frames are also built following the same structure in the class declaration, that is:
 Main variables (such as who is the parent and who is the main app) > widgets declaration > widgets placement inside the frame > other variables.

-For example our GUI currently has two interfaces, one for running the PDB aligner and the other for running the PDB_split, but more "modules" can be easily added, for example a interface to validate the structures or to run MD simulations.
+For example, our GUI currently has two interfaces, one for running the PDB aligner and the other for running the PDB_split, but more "modules" can be easily added, such as an interface to validate the structures or to run MD simulations.

 Our GUI also features the capability to launch the jobs as threats, a system to interact with them and a way to avoid spanning multiple threads and to avoid leaving dead processes running in the background.